-There are about 2,000 federally licensed dog breeders.
+There are about 2,000 federally licensed dog breeders in the U.S. [map].
 There are also many cruel breeders who manage to avoid government oversight, either because they operate under the USDA’s radar or because they aren’t subject to oversight by the USDA under federal laws and regulations.
 Those that are licensed must meet the USDA’s minimum standards of care … but do they?
 When breeders are actually inspected, the findings don’t always carry much weight because even breeders with severe violations regularly go unpunished.
-Also, the USDA does not look for AWA compliance when it renews breeder licenses every year.
-That means that breeders with violations for sick, neglected or injured animals can stay in business—even though they are known to be breaking the law!

 Here is the agency’s internal audit, a scathing report [PDF] on how bad the enforcement problem is.